azam420/ui-daily-design/README.md

-# ui-daily-design
+## ui-daily-design INTO code
-Design converted inot code inspired From https://www.uidesigndaily.com/
+Design converted int0 code inspired from by https://www.uidesigndaily.com/